thomasstep/thomasstep.github.io/projects.md

 # [Sweatspaces](https://sweatspaces.com)

 Sweatspaces is a marketplace for home gyms.
 Users can list their home gym or rent out existing home gyms.
 The app is built using event-driven microservices.
 Main infrastructure is AWS API Gateway, Lambda, SNS, S3, and MongoDB.
 There are 6 microservices.
 The front end is Next.js and designed with MUI.
+The application is fully integrated with Stripe to accept payments.

 # [Site Analytics](https://github.com/thomasstep/site-analytics)